Planning for Your Future

 There are two basic reasons why everyone should plan on some type of additional education or training beyond high school.

-- Money, Money, Money - It’s a fact!
-The person with a college degree can expect to earn much more money over his/her lifetime than the person without a college degree.
-The chart below shows this best:
+- Money, Money, Money - Sometimes it all comes down to money.
+And in the case of a college degree—it’s a fact.
+A person with a college degree can expect to earn tens of thousands more in his or her lifetime than a person without a college degree.

 |No College Degree||With 4-year College Degree||Annual Difference|